justthendra/discord-js-v12-series/README.md

-# Discord.JS V12 Serisi by Thendra
+# Discord.JS V12 Series by Curwels

 > Discord: curwels inş#6816